Child-care enrolment law in Victoria

-The new law applies only to new enrolments, commencing on or after 01 January 2016.
+The law applies to new enrolments commencing on or after 01 January 2016.
 It does not apply to existing enrolments as at that date.
+This means that services do not have the power to exclude unvaccinated children whose enrolment had been confirmed prior to 01 January 2016.

 The law does not apply to: